EvieQ01/EvieQ.github.io/_pages/life.md

 * Mr. Long

-  He is the one who shows the passion for scientific research.
+  He is the one who shows me the passion for scientific research.
 And that it's not conflict with the short-term goal we target at.
 Just aim high and work hard. 🤟🏼✊🏼